People

 PhD Student (w/ Alessandro Farnè)

 Cécile did both her MSc thesis and PhD at the CRNL ImpAct Team in Lyon, France, where she was co-supervised by me and Ale Farnè.
-She employed EEG to investigate whether tool-users repurpose neural processes for mapping touch on the body to map touch on a tool.
-In several experiments, Cécile directly compared neural responses for touch on the body (hands or arms) and hand-held tools.
-Her work consistently found a remarkable similarity between patterns of neural responses (alpha oscillations and evoked potentials) for spatial processing on both hands and tools.
+She employed EEG to investigate whether tool-users repurpose neural oscillations that map touch on the body to map touch on a tool..
 Cécile is now a postdoctoral researcher with Christoph Kayser at Bielefeld University.

 Felix Jarto